shivamat500/Shivam-Shrivastava/README.md

         ]

     def life_motto(self):
-        return "To be get called as the Best Data Scientist, One Beard Stroke at a Time! 🧔"
+        return "To be get called as the Best Data Scientist, Focus on one goal at a Time! 🧔"

 # Initialize
 shivam = ShivamShrivastava()